KeyWeeUsr/org-epa-gpg/README.md

 ### Attempted

 What I attempted to make it less insane:
-* return the paths from functions
-  -> Lisp/ELisp doesn't return values as a normal programming language, such as store first, then do stuff, then return... that's why the manual file lookup
 * purge the files right after decrypting and loading -> this causes an empty rectangle to be shown in the buffer
 * hook to standard hooks such as: